echessa/mem0-docs-qa/README.md

 ## Notes

 This project is intentionally small and tutorial-focused.
-It is meant to demonstrate Mem0 concepts such as memory storage, metadata, scoped search, `infer: false`, and retrieval-augmented review workflows.
+It calls the Mem0 Platform API directly with `fetch` instead of using the Mem0 JavaScript SDK, so the request bodies and endpoint structure remain visible.
+It demonstrates Mem0 concepts such as memory storage, metadata, scoped search, `infer: false`, and retrieval-augmented review workflows.